 Welcome to our Book Club!

 Book Club discussions are held via Zoom on the last Thursday evening of odd-numbered months (with the exception of November, when we meet the Thursday prior to Thanksgiving)—7:00 p.m. start, Portland time.
-Our reading selections for 2023 were masterpieces from the Golden Age of Russian Literature (19th century), followed in 2024 by masterpieces from the Soviet era—the last of which is our current selection, Mikhail Sholokhov’s The Don Flows Home to the Sea (a sequel to And Quiet Flows the Don, discussed in November).
-See below for information about the author and novel, along with links to discussion questions and to our Zoom discussion meeting on The Don Flows Home to the Sea on Thursday, Jan.
-30th, 2025.
+Our reading selections for 2023 were masterpieces from the Golden Age of Russian Literature (19th century), followed in 2024 with masterpieces from the Soviet era—the last of which was Mikhail Sholokhov’s The Don Flows Home to the Sea (a sequel to And Quiet Flows the Don), discussed in January, 2025.
+Currently we are continuing our exploration into Soviet history and culture via the historical fiction blockbuster, A Gentleman in Moscow by Amor Towles.
+Background information about the author and novel are provided below, along with links to discussion questions and to the discussion itself on March 27th.
+Come join us for stimulating conversation and insightful analysis.

 ABOUT THE AUTHOR